edward0rtiz/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# 0x15 Javascript - Web JQuery :wrench:
+# 0x00 Shell, basics :wrench:

 > Using a shell script is most useful for repetitive tasks that may be time consuming to execute by typing one line at a time.
 A few examples of applications shell scripts can be used for include: Automating the code compiling process.
 Running a program or creating a program environment.
 Over the following projects you will see implemanttions of scrpits for DevOps tasks in a real SWE enviroment.
 This project covers the basic of shell

 At the end of this project, I was able to solve these questions:

-General
 * What does RTFM mean?
 * What is a Shebang
 * What is the Shell